Aura-healthcare/Aura_gitbook/README.md

 ### Treatments

 Medicine is the most common way of treating epilepsy.
-It prevents or stop seizures in 80% of patients\[2\].
-For the remaining 20% patients, called pharmcoresistant, we usually consider to remove epileptic focus by surgery.
+It prevents or stop seizures in 70% of patients\[2\].
+For the remaining 30% patients, called pharmcoresistant, we usually consider to remove epileptic focus by surgery.
+However only part of the patient are good candidate and this invasive operation carries some risks.

 They are also alternatives treatments: